guettli/programming-guidelines/README.rst

 Often there are two ways to do configuration management:

-* change a part of a file: `replace <https://docs.saltstack.com/en/latest/ref/states/all/salt.states.file.html#salt.states.file.replace>`_, `blockreplace <https://docs.saltstack.com/en/latest/ref/states/all/salt.states.file.html#salt.states.file.blockreplace>`_, `append <https://docs.saltstack.com/en/latest/ref/states/all/salt.states.file.html#salt.states.file.append>`_, `patch <https://docs.saltstack.com/en/latest/ref/states/all/salt.states.file.html#salt.states.file.patch>`_,
+* change a part of a file: "replace", "append", "patch"
-* put a whole file: `Manage file <https://docs.saltstack.com/en/latest/ref/states/all/salt.states.file.html#salt.states.file.managed>`_
+* put a whole file under configuration management.

 You have far less trouble if you use "put a whole file".
 Example: Do not fiddle with the file `/etc/sudoers`.
 Put a whole file into `/etc/sudoers.d/`.